 But is Verizon’s wireless home internet service ready for prime time?
-This Verizon 5G Home Internet Review review will analyze speeds, pricing, availability, and other key factors to determine if it’s a viable cable or fiber alternative.
+This Verizon 5G Home Internet review analyzes speeds, pricing, availability, and other factors to determine if it’s a viable cable or fiber alternative.

 Pros & Cons – Verizon 5G Home Internet

-Key positives and downsides with Verizon’s fledgling 5G home offering:
+Key positives and downsides with Verizon’s 5G home offering:

 Pros